-Nonfarm payrolls in the US increased by 263 thousand in April 2019, following a downwardly revised 189 thousand rise in March and easily beating market expectations of 185 thousand.
-Notable job gains occurred in professional and business services, construction, health care, and social assistance.
+Nonfarm payrolls in the US increased by 224 thousand in June 2019, following a downwardly revised 72 thousand rise in May and beating market expectations of 160 thousand.
+Notable job gains occurred in professional and business services, in health care, and in transportation and warehousing.

-Employment in other major industries, including mining, wholesale trade, transportation and warehousing, information, leisure and hospitality, and government, showed little change over the month.
+Employment in other major industries, including mining, wholesale trade, retail trade, information, financial activities, leisure and hospitality, and government, showed little change over the month.

-In April, average hourly earnings for all employees on private nonfarm payrolls rose by 6 cents to $27.77.
-Over the year, average hourly earnings have increased by 3.2 percent.
-Average hourly earnings of private-sector production and nonsupervisory employees increased by 7 cents to $23.31 in April.
+In June, average hourly earnings for all employees on private nonfarm payrolls rose by 6 cents to $27.90, following a 9-cent gain in May.
+Over the past 12 months, average hourly earnings have increased by 3.1 percent.
+Average hourly earnings of private-sector production and nonsupervisory employees increased by 4 cents to $23.43 in June.

-The average workweek for all employees on private nonfarm payrolls decreased by 0.1 hour to 34.4 hours in April.
-In manufacturing, both the workweek and overtime were unchanged (40.7 hours and 3.4 hours, respectively).
-The average workweek for production and nonsupervisory employees on private nonfarm payrolls held at 33.7 hours.
+The average workweek for all employees on private nonfarm payrolls was unchanged at 34.4 hours in June.
+In manufacturing, the average workweek edged up 0.1 hour to 40.7 hours, while overtime was unchanged at 3.4 hours.
+The average workweek for production and nonsupervisory employees on private nonfarm payrolls held at 33.6 hours.